Pesticide residues persist in soils across France

 The number of pesticide residues quantified per site varies from 1 to 33, with a median value of 9 substances.
 Cultivated soils are unsurprisingly the most contaminated, with a median of 15 pesticide residues detected, and almost all of these soils contain at least seven residues.
 The most unexpected of the results is the detection of more than 32 different pesticides in soils under forests, permanent grasslands, fallow land or organic farming for several years, admittedly with concentration levels that are mostly lower than for arable sites.

-The major contamination hypothesis for these uncultivated lands could be the proximity to treated fields.
+The major contamination hypothesis for these uncultivated lands might be the proximity to treated fields.
 For example, two forests studied are located near arable land and the most contaminated industrial wasteland is near a vineyard.
 Nevertheless, two other forests are surrounded by grassland and forest, suggesting other factors influencing soil contamination, such as long-range atmospheric transfer induced by unfavorable atmospheric conditions.

 The scientists also assessed the consequences of the presence of these pesticide molecules on soil organisms.
 According to them, the risk is not negligible on many sites, but six present a high risk and concern arable land cultivated in conventional agriculture.
 Regarding uncultivated land (grassland, forest and wasteland), most soils presented a negligible or low risk for earthworms.

-“The widespread presence of pesticide residues in almost all sampled soils, including organic fields and untreated areas such as forests and permanent grasslands, highlights the lack of knowledge about the dispersion of pesticides in the environment. », note the authors of this study.
+“The widespread presence of pesticide residues in almost all sampled soils, including organic fields and untreated areas such as forests and permanent grasslands, highlights the lack of knowledge regarding the dispersion of pesticides in the environment. », note the authors of this study.
 They add that: “The results argue for the integration of pesticide residues into soil monitoring at the national level and a revision of the procedures for registering the use of pesticides in real agricultural practices.
 Moreover, these substances should be taken into account in the construction of future regulations on soil protection and in particular the European law on soil health currently under discussion. »

 1686569362